 My parting words: “Hang in there,” and “You’re not alone.”
 When you hit a wall, lean up against it and rest (I read that on social media) — or reach out to someone for support.
 Even if you can’t lean on someone in person, you can still lean on them over the phone (or, sigh, Zoom).
 To quote Emily Nagoski: “(T)he cure for burnout is not self-care.
 It’s all of us caring for each other.”

-Help Stressed Babies and Toddlers During the Pandemic: https://www.psychologytoday.com/us/blog/babies/202004/help-stressed-babies-and-toddlers-during-the-pandemic
+Help Stressed Babies and Toddlers During the Pandemic from Psychology Today

 Burnout: The Secret to Unlocking the Stress Cycle by Emily and Amelia Nagoski

-Sarah MacLaughlin is author of the award-winning book, What Not to Say: Tools for Talking with Young Children and has been featured in The Huffington Post.
-She’s writing new book Raising Humans With Heart: Not A How-To Manual.
-A human development nerd, she brings over 25 years of experience working with children and families to her coaching practice.
+Sarah MacLaughlin is author of the award-winning book, What Not to Say: Tools for Talking with Young Children and the recently launched Raising Humans With Heart.
+Her work has been featured in The Huffington Post.
+Sarah is a human development nerd who brings over 30 years of experience working with children and families to her coaching practice.
 Sarah is also mom to a teenager who gives her plenty of opportunities to take her own advice.